SNJSchepers/JMBC_Chem1D_lab/README.md

 In many theoretical and numerical models, unity Lewis numbers are assumed for all species ($\text{Le}_i = 1$ for all $i$).
 Chem1D automatically sets the Lewis number of a species to 1 if it can not be found in the `lewis.dat` file.
 Therefore, to enforce unity Lewis coefficients for all species, remove the old lewis.dat file and create a new empty file called `lewis.dat`.
 Determine the laminar burning velocity $s_L$ and $T_b$ and compare it with the other two diffusion models.
 Also, take a look at the enthalpy profile.
 What do you notice?

-## 2 Non-premixed counterflow flames
+## Exercise 2: Non-premixed counterflow flames

 Compute a non-premixed counterflow flame with the default settings in the directory `exercise2`.
 Take a look at the species and temperature profiles and try to understand/explain them.
 Also plot the species and temperature profiles as function of the mixture fraction (`MixFrac`).